Natural Gas Facts

 Coalbed methane is natural gas found in coal seams.
 There may be up to 500 trillion cubic feet of coalbed methane in Alberta, although not all of this will be recoverable.

-The Alberta Energy Regulator updates ST:98 Alberta's Energy Reserves and Supply/Demand Outlook annually
+The Alberta Energy Regulator annually updates the ST:98 Alberta's Energy Reserves and Supply/Demand Outlook